johnjkenny/kvm_2_gcp/README.md

 ansible user and its private key `/k2g/.env/ansible_id_rsa`.
 Your username and the ansible user will have password-less sudo access.

-There is a basic startup script that runs on first boot and all it does is set a done flag in `/var/log/startup-done.marker`.
+There is a basic startup script that runs on first boot and it installs `qemu-guest-agent` and sets a done marker in `/var/log/startup-done.marker`.
 The deploy process will run an ansible playbook and use the ansible user to wait and check for the existence of the done flag.
 This is to ensure the deploy process has completely finished and the init ISO can be ejected, deleted, and the cdrom device removed from the instance.